RAF Topcliffe: Cold War

+No. 1 Air Navigation School was initially here between 9 April 1947 and 1 May 1954 with Wellingtons and Ansons.
+Navigation Staff Pilot(s) Training Flight RAF was here between October 1948 and December 1949 within No. 1 ANS.
+The School was reformed here and operated between 15 March 1957 and 1 December 1961.

-No.1 Air Navigation School was located at Topcliffe between March 1957 & December 1961.
-The Air Electronics school arrived in January 1962 and from 1967 became the Air Electronics & Engineers School, flying the Vickers Varsity T.1.
+The Air Electronics School RAF arrived on 14 January 1962 and from 30 January 1967 became the Air Electronics and Engineers School RAF, flying the Vickers Varsity T.1 until 26 October 1973.

-From October 1964, the Northern Communications Squadron flew the Avro Anson C.19, replacing them with Beagle Basset CC.1 in 1965 before the squadron departed in 1969.
+From 1 October 1964, the Northern Communications Squadron RAF flew the Avro Anson C.19, replacing them with Beagle Basset CC.1 before the squadron departed on 6 January 1969.

-The Airman Aircrew Initial Training School was located at Topcliffe from January 1967 until February 1970.
+The Airman Aircrew Initial Training School was located at Topcliffe from 30 January 1967 until February 1970 when it was disbanded into 6 FTS.

 No. 15 Aviation Flight of the Army Air Corps flew the de Havilland Canada DHC-2 Beaver AL.1 from the early 1970s and No. 666 Aviation Squadron AAC flew Westland Scout AH.1 helicopters between 1973 and 1978.

-In 1974 much of the station was transferred to the British Army and became Alanbrooke Barracks.
+Between 1972 and 1973, most of the station was transferred to the British Army and became Alanbrooke Barracks.

-During the 1980s, Topcliffe was home of the Royal Navy Elementary Flying School.
-In the 1990s it was temporarily home to a Shorts Tucano squadron of the RAF Central Flying School.
-It was the home of the Tucano Air Navigation Squadron, teaching student navigators of both the RAF and the Royal Navy until April 2002, when it moved to RAF Linton-on-Ouse.
+During the 1980s, Topcliffe was home of the Royal Navy Elementary Flying Training Squadron.
+From 24 April 1995 it was temporarily home to a Short Tucano squadron of the RAF Central Flying School.
+It was the home of the Tucano Air Navigation Squadron, teaching student navigators of both the RAF and the Royal Navy until 2003, when it moved to RAF Linton-on-Ouse.

 During the 1990s and until 2001, the airfield was utilised by Merlin Parachute Club, home to both the 4th Battalion, Parachute Regiment parachute display team and the University of York Sport Parachute Club.